 Cheap oil is over – what that means for LNG

 We are indeed living in exciting times.
 The world I have grown accustomed to over my lifetime is changing radically.
-Not only is the cold war ancient past or the war on terror past its first official decade or even the once seemingly unchangeable Arab World transforming itself.
+Not only is the Cold War ancient past the war on terror past its first official decade or even the once seemingly unchangeable Arab World transforming itself.
 A couple of age-old immutable truths are starting to not only show cracks, they are disintegrating into rubble at a very rapid clip.
-One of them is the energy and fuelling architecture of planet earth.
+One of them is the energy and fueling architecture of planet Earth.

-Its all about one of those little and often forgotten truths.
+It’s all about one of those little and often forgotten truths.
 The dictate of scarcity and the resulting resourcefulness of the human race.
-But what is really scarce?
+But what is scarce?
 Oil?
-No way, there still is plenty of the stuff to go for a long time in earth’s crust.
-The question is not if its there.
+No way, there still is plenty of the stuff to go for a long time in Earth’s crust.
+The question is not if it’s there.
 We know it is.
-Its also not if we can lift it.
-Of course, we can but the real question is can we afford it and aren’t there better alternatives?
+It’s also not if we can lift it.
+Of course, we can but the real question is can we afford it, and aren’t there better alternatives?
 And with alternatives, I mean anything else – not only the renewable yadda yadda.

 Now, what are we stuck with if there is still plenty of the smeary stuff to go for?